flipflop133/energytrackr/docs/source/usage.md

 ## 📁 1.
 Prepare a Configuration File

-You need to create a config file in JSON format that follows your `config.schema.json` structure.
+You need to create a config file in YAML format that follows your `config.schema.yml` structure.
 This includes:

 - Repository URL
 - Branch or tags to analyze